Monarch Gold Appoints Laurie Gaborit as a Director of the Corporation and Announces a Stock Option Grant

 The appointment is aimed at strengthening the Board's expertise and the Corporation's ties with the national and international financial community

-MONTREAL, Oct.
-29, 2019 - MONARCH GOLD CORPORATION ("Monarch" or the "Corporation") (TSX: MQR) (OTCMKTS: MRQRF) (FRANKFURT: MR7) is pleased to announce the appointment of Laurie Gaborit as a director of the Corporation.
+MONTREAL, October 29, 2019 - Monarch Gold Corp. ("Monarch" or the "Corporation") (TSX: MQR) (OTC PINK: MRQRF) (FRANKFURT: MR7) is pleased to announce the appointment of Laurie Gaborit as a director of the Corporation.

 Laurie Gaborit has over 20 years of investor relations and corporate communications experience in the mining industry.
 She recently held the position of Vice President, Investor Relations, at Detour Gold Corporation.
 As a key member of Detour Gold's management team, she participated in the company's initial public offering in 2007 and its transformation from exploration company to intermediate gold producer within a seven-year period, during which time Detour Gold's market capitalization increased from $120 million to over $3 billion.
 Prior to joining Detour Gold, she provided strategic investor relations and corporate communications services to a number of junior mining companies.
 Previously, she was Vice President, Investor Relations and Corporate Secretary for High River Gold Mines and Manager, Investor Relations for Rio Narcea Gold Mines.
 Ms. Gaborit started her career as a geologist for Aur Resources, Cambior, and Romarco Minerals.
 She holds a Bachelor of Science in geology (Hons.) and is a member of the Canadian Investor Relations Institute (CIRI) Board.
 In 2019, she was the recipient of the CIRI Belle Mulligan Award for Leadership in Investor Relations.